If you’re looking for a romantic winter getaway, you’ve found it.

 Pixeled Brewing Company & Wild Terra Cider Bar

 Finish your first night with some fun (and adult beverages!).
-The most recent addition to the craft beer scene in Fargo, Pixeled doubles as the city’s first-ever arcade!
-More than 50 arcade games line the walls from classic games like Frogger, Space Invaders, and Ms. Pacman, to the newest kid on the block, Killer Queen.
-Even if you’re not gamers, it’s fun to simply try the array of games and compete with each other.
+Fargo’s Pixeled Brewing doubles as the city’s first-ever barcade!
+More than 50 arcade games line the walls from classic games like Bubble Hockey, Frogger, Space Invaders, and Ms. Pacman, to the newest kid on the block: Killer Queen.
+Even if you’re not into games, it’s fun to simply try a few and compete with each other.

 The first urban cidery in the state, Wild Terra is a great alternative if you want a craft beverage that isn’t beer.
 They make their own ciders in-house and include regional varieties on their menu.
 Housed in a converted horse barn, head upstairs to the comfy mismatched couches and curl up together under the peaked ceilings and hang out, play games, or just chat.